 Termites live in dark, humid and protected environments which makes them difficult to find.
 Known as silent destroyers, termites will devour their way through wood from the inside and it can be difficult to detect a termite infestation, however there are some tell-tale signs that indicate their presence in your premises.

 Here are a few common signs of termites that you might see (or hear) around your home or business premises:

 Subterranean termites build shelter tubes made of mud, dirt and debris in order to travel to food sources without being seen.
-These tubes are about the size of a coin and are usually found on walls leading up to the entry points of the building.
+They are usually found on walls leading up to the entry points of the building.

 One of the sign of infestation noticed is swarmers or alates.
 These termites are quick to disappear after they have found their mate but leave behind their discarded wings on windowsills and floors.